paki-mcguire/base-react-project/README.md

 ### AntDesign UI

-1.  install AntDesign dependencies
+1. Install AntDesign dependencies

          npm install antd @ant-design/icons

-2.  import and use AntDesign components and styles as needed.
+2. Import and use AntDesign components and styles as needed.

     Simple validation for AntDesign